floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 - If you edited `opensearch_dashboards.yml`/`kibana.yml`, ensure that you restart the Dashboards/Kibana instance.
 - Use `sgadmin` to upload the new `sg_frontend_config.yml` file to Search Guard.

 That's it.
-If you navigate your Dashboards/Kibana instance in a browser, you should be directed to the IdP login page.
+If you navigate in a browser to your Dashboards/Kibana instance, you should be directed to the IdP login page.